Glitchers

 Glitchers is best known for developing Sea Hero Quest in 2016.
 The game was developed in collaboration with Alzheimer's Research UK to help dementia research by tracking players' 3D navigation.

-The company's name was GLITCHE.RS from 2013 to 2016, and the URL glitche.rs redirects to its website.
+The company's name was GLITCHE.RS from 2013 to 2016.
+It uses the tagline "Games for Good", and aims to "create games that could make a positive impact on the world".